-It’s also likely that the full extent of war crimes committed by both Ukraine and Russia won’t be investigated and possibly prosecuted until after the war finally ends.
+However, it is likely that the full extent of war crimes committed by both Ukraine and Russia won't be investigated and possibly prosecuted until after the war finally ends.
+This is because:

-This means that in the case of the Ukraine war, a new, unbiased judiciary and investigatory organization will likely need to be set up to handle the claims and questions about tens of thousands of victims on all sides.
+Once the war ends, a new, unbiased judiciary and investigatory organization will likely need to be set up to handle the claims and questions about tens of thousands of victims on all sides.
 This will take decades of work and cost a large amount of money, requiring the support of rich countries.

 Proving war crimes